alex19451/terraform-ycloud-demo/README.md

 cp ~/.s3cfg /home/your_user/.s3cfg
 ```

-ssh keys and additial configs:
+ssh keys and additional configs:
 -----------------------------

 Generate and put private and public ssh keys for your VMs here: